 The Rodolphe Mérieux Laboratory has facilities and equipment making it possible to create an applied research unit and to carry out research projects for the GABRIEL network.
-Its research activities primarily deal with infectious diseases (tuberculosis, HIV/AIDS, hepatitis B and C, etc.).
+Research focuses primarily on infectious diseases: tuberculosis, HIV/AIDS, hepatitis B and C, etc.

 The laboratory has also participated in a pneumonia study, working with the pediatrics department of the Gabriel Touré Teaching Hospital in Bamako, in addition to evaluating patients’ sensitivity to tuberculosis drugs and identifying multidrug-resistant Mycobacterium tuberculosis strains.

 Training for biologists and laboratory technicians

 The Rodolphe Mérieux Laboratory is divided into five units: immunoserology, hematology, biochemistry, microbiology, and molecular biology.
 It was designed to meet the specifications of the ISO 14644 standard, parts 1 and 4 (“Cleanrooms and Associated Controlled Environments”).

 In addition, the Charles Mérieux Center for Infectious Disease is outfitted with several training laboratories and a multimedia library where training classes are held for biologists and laboratory technicians working for medical laboratories.
-The center also participates in the West African Network of Biomedical Analysis Laboratories (RESAOLAB), which concerns 7 countries: Benin, Burkina Faso, Guinea, Mali, Niger, Senegal, and Togo.
+The center also participates in the West African Network of Biomedical Analysis Laboratories (RESAOLAB), which includes seven member countries: Benin, Burkina Faso, Guinea, Mali, Niger, Senegal and Togo.

 - Government of the Republic of Mali